mhooten/mhooten.github.io/_pages/publications.md

 2023
 ------

+1. Lu, X., M.B.
+Hooten, A.M.
+Raiho, D.K.
+Swanson, C.A.
+Roland, and S.E.
+Stehn.
+(In Press).
+Multivariate spatio-temporal models for landscape change using aerial imagery.
+Biometrics.

 1. Eisaguirre, J.M., P.J.
 Williams, X. Lu, M.L.
 Kissling, P.A.
 Schuette, B.P.
 Weitzman, W.S.
 Beatty, G.G.
 Esslinger, J.N.
 Womble, and M.B.
 Hooten.
 (In Press).
 Informing management of recovering predators and their prey with ecological diffusion models.
 Frontiers in Ecology and the Environment.

 2022